-- Fire activity worldwide is very sensitive to climate change and human actions, especially over - 36 high latitude ecosystems (Goetz et al., 2007).
-Identifying and unraveling confounding drivers of - 37 fire is critical for understanding the recent and future impacts of fire activity.
-In northern Eurasia - fire activity impacts of chief concern include carbon cycling, boreal ecosystem dynamics, fire - emissions (Hao et al., 2016a), accelerated ice melting in the Arctic (Hao et al., 2016a; - 40 Evangeliou et al., 2016), early thawing of permafrost, and the hydrological cycle of high- - latitudes (IPCC, 2014) In addition, it affects air quality in Europe, Asia and North America.
-An - 42 improved understanding of the region's fire dynamics can also be applied to develop climate
+Fire activity worldwide is very sensitive to climate change and human actions, especially over high latitude ecosystems (Goetz et al., 2007).
+Identifying and unraveling confounding fire drivers is critical for understanding the recent and future impacts of fire activity.
+In northern Eurasia fire activity impacts of chief concern include carbon cycling, boreal ecosystem dynamics, fire emissions (Hao et al., 2016a), accelerated ice melting in the Arctic (Hao et al., 2016a; Evangeliou et al., 2016), early thawing of permafrost, the hydrological cycle of high-latitudes (IPCC, 2014), and air quality in Europe, Asia and North America.
+An improved understanding of the region's fire dynamics can also be applied to develop climate change mitigation policy and be incorporated into the fire modules of Earth System Models to improve their predictions (Hantson et al. 2016).